National Museum of Nature and Science in Tokyo

 Anyway, let’s move to the exhibits of the National Museum of Nature and Science.
 There are two areas for them, the Japan and Global galleries.
 They are pretty big and will take a long time to walk through.

-The Global gallery explores the evolution of life on Earth.
+The Global Gallery explores the evolution of life on Earth.
 Everything looks at everything from dinosaurs to deepsea submarines and spaceflight.
 It’s a fun area.

 Hachiko stuffed dog